Rajpratik71/volatility-wiki/Mac.md

 # Acquiring memory

 Volatility does not provide the ability to acquire memory.
 We recommend using Mac Memory Reader from ATC-NY, Mac Memoryze, or OSXPmem for this purpose.
+Remember to check the list of supported OS versions for each tool before using them.

 # Plugins